freeCodeCamp/freeCodeCamp/curriculum/challenges/english/01-responsive-web-design/basic-css-cafe-menu/part-020.md

 ## Description
 <section id='description'>

-That brown background makes it hard to read the text on the page.

-Change the `body` element's background color to be `burlywood` to have some color but still be able to read the text.
+That brown background makes it hard to read the text.
+Change the `body` element's background color to be `burlywood` so it has some color but you are still be able to read the text.

 </section>